 I made this canoe in 2002 for Tony Johnson of the Chinook Tribe.
 He did the finish carving of the nose & tail and surface texture carving of the gunwale.
 He also painted the canoe.
-Ul Imits is a very accurate 7/8 scale representation of the Scarboro Canoe at the Oregon Historical Society.
+Ul Iymist is a very accurate 7/8 scale representation of the Scarboro Canoe at the Oregon Historical Society.
 Tony and I spent a day taking the lines of the Scarboro canoe which was carved by a Chinook carver near Scarboro Hill at the mouth of the Columbia River around 1900.
+Tony has been my primary advisor about these canoes.
+His help has been absolutely essential.
 The canoe was built with the taped-seam plywood method.
 Tony gave me a block of cedar from a centuries old cedar tree from Chinook land for the nose and tail carvings.
-He named the canoe "Ul Imits" which means "Old Nose" in the Chinook language.
+He named the canoe "Ul Iymist" which means "Old Nose" in the Chinook language.
 We learned a lot from the old canoe, especially about how the early carvers blended the flat sections of middle of the hull into the sharp fin-like hull ends.
+I made an identical canoe for Tony's father Gary Johnson, former chairman of the Chinook tribal council.
+Ul Iymist has traveled in many of the annual paddle journeys.

 |